 One of the largest towns in Litchfield County also features a quintessentially Americana feel.

 Centered on its town green, it is the largest in New England.
 The surrounding downtown still has an old-timey neighborhood vibe to match the excellent dining, shopping and cultural attractions centered on Bank Street.

-One of the biggest attractions are the surrounding lakes, especially Candlewood Lake, the largest in Connecticut.
+One of the biggest attractions are the surrounding Connecticut lakes, especially Candlewood Lake, the largest in the state.
 And Lake Waramaug is just to the northeast of the town.

 But a particularly romantic hike is in town, as well.
 Lover’s Leap State Park is named for the site where a local Native American chief’s daughter leapt to her death with her English settler lover.
 The site is an easy hike and features such historical points as the Lover’s Leap Bridge, built in 1895.